ksaari/point-n-click/README.md

 Point 'n click
 ==============

-Generate 2D points by pointing and clicking with a mouse.
+Generate 2D points in Matlab by pointing and clicking with a mouse.

 Click with the first button of the mouse on the canvas to generate a new point.
 Press the space bar to change the cluster.
 Press escape to finish.